nprapps/nprapps.github.com/_posts/2017-08-11-newsappdev-backup.markdown

 ---
 layout: post
 title: "We're looking for a contract news apps developer"
 description: "Interested in a temporary news apps developer gig with one of the best teams in the industry?
-If you are, we're looking for you."
+We're looking for you."
 author: Juan Elosua
 email: nprapps@npr.org
 twitter: nprviz